ovgu-ailab/aicp/pages/art-installation.md

 ```

 with `model_id` the path to the previously saved model and `prompt` the image prompt.
+In [03_prompt.py](./pixelpeople/src/03_prompt.py) this process is implemented in a more user friendly way which uses `argparse` to read prompt and model from the command line parameters and proceeds to generate multiple, uniquely named images.

 ### Prior preserving and finetuning the textencoders and the UNet

 When finetuning on e.g. pictures of a "sks dog", the network can forget all other dogs.
 This can be avoided by feeding it other pictures of dogs while finetuning.
 This is called prior preservation.
+We implemented this process following https://huggingface.co/docs/diffusers/training/dreambooth#finetuning-with-priorpreserving-loss in [05_prior_preserve.sh](./pixelpeople/src/05_prior_preserve.sh).
 We managed to avoid the network "forgetting" all other dogs using prior preservation, however for other types of pictures (e.g. of us), the pictures of ourselves were also worse.

 `--train_text_encoder` is supposed to improve faces by also training the text encoder.
 However, we couldn't reproduce these results.

 Therefore, we didn't use neither prior preserving nor UNet training for our final results.

+### Finetuning with two subjects
+We also tried to finetune the model on two subjects in order to be able to create mixtures of them.
+We tried two methods (both of them failed).

+* In [08_merge_train.sh](./pixelpeople/src/08_merge_train.sh) we tried to finetune a model that has already been finetuned on a first subject on a second subject, hoping to make the model "remember" both subjects.
+This approach failed, only "remembering" the second subject.
+* In [09_two_subjects.sh](./pixelpeople/src/09_two_subjects.sh) we used a research script provided by dreambooth to finetune on multiple subjects.
+This approach also failed.

+In summary, we didn't manage to finetune stable diffusion on two new `instances` using dreambooth.

+### Experimenting with the diffusion process
+We also investigated the diffusion process hoping to be able to manipulate it to our needs.
+In [04_stable_diffusion.py](./pixelpeople/src/04_stable_diffusion.py) we implemented the diffusion process.
+We visualized it in [06_noise_investigation.py](./pixelpeople/src/06_noise_investigation.py) and tried to "mix" multiple noise sources in [07_noise_investigation_loop.py](./pixelpeople/src/07_noise_investigation_loop.py).
+As stable diffusion is notoriously bad at producing text, we tried to give it a noisy version of the desired text as an input of the diffusion process, hoping this would results in better text generation on images, as in e.g. logos.
+We implemented this in [11_noise_to_im.py](./pixelpeople/src/11_noise_to_im.py).
+This resulted in much better text/logo representation, but also eliminated all creativity, leading to text in front of a boring background.
+Therefore we considered this approach as failed.

 ### Trivia